Science, Education and Adventure for Students!

 * Please call our office for details and additional pricing that may apply.

-Life Down Below: Students will learn about deep-sea habitats, adaptations, as well as understand what techniques are used to explore this relatively unknown world.
+Into the Abyss: Students will learn about deep-sea habitats, adaptations, as well as understand what techniques are used to explore this relatively unknown world.

 Schools are responsible for arranging and providing transportation to the Camp SEA Lab program facility on arrival day and from program facility on departure day.
 Camp SEA Lab takes care of all other off site transportation during the program.